Randolio/randol_newspaper/README.md

 * [showcase](https://streamable.com/y7w78q)

 Many thanks to the overextended team for making this script possible.
 Go donate, star and download their resources. https://github.com/overextended

+**You have permission to use this in your server and edit for your personal needs but are not allowed to redistribute.**